Tencent/cherry-markdown/README.md

  * The scope is the entire page
- * The matching rules will be attached to the RULE attribute of the instance */ let BlockSensitiveWordsHook = Cherry.createSyntaxHook('blockSensitiveWords', 'page', {
+ * The matching rules will be attached to the RULE attribute of the instance */ let BlockSensitiveWordsHook = Cherry.createSyntaxHook('blockSensitiveWords', 'paragraph', {
   makeHtml(str) {
     return str.replace(this.RULE.reg, '***');
   },